kodeless-design/universal/src/ui/docs/layout/containers.md

 ```
 ## Sass

-As shown above, Bootstrap generates a series of predefined container classes to help you build the layouts you desire.
+As shown above, Universal generates a series of predefined container classes to help you build the layouts you desire.
 You may customize these predefined container classes by modifying the Sass map (found in `_variables.scss`) that powers them:
 ``` scss
 $container-max-widths: (
   sm: 540px,